0xShubhamSolanki/Java_programs/README.md

-30. Stack span1. fibonacci number upto N
+1. fibonacci number upto N
 2. prime number between 2 numbers
 3. count digits in a input
 4. print each digit of input